Meet the Team

 Treasurer

-Rhian believes that having a support network connecting families of deaf children is vital for the wellbeing of our parents and their children.
-She feels APODC provides a valuable service allowing families to share knowledge and experiences, access information and build relationships and wishes to give back some of her time to help improve and grow the organisation.
+Rhian believes that having a support network connecting families of Deaf and Hard of Hearing children is vital for the wellbeing of our parents and their children.
+She feels APODC provides a valuable service enabling families to share knowledge and experiences, access information and build relationships and wishes to give back some of her time to help APODC thrive.

 Anna Park